vgpass/mars_news_challenge/README.md

 *Deliverable 1: Mars News*

-Article titles and preview text were successfully scraped and stored into a pyton list.
+Article titles and preview text were successfully scraped and stored into a python list.
 Below are the first three articles.

     [
         {